maplibre/maplibre.github.io/content/roadmap/step-by-step-bounties-guide/_index.md

 1. Post a link to the invoice on the GitHub issue.

-1. We approve your expense on Open Collective and the money gets transferred to your account.
+1. Every 16th of the month expenses will be approved on Open Collective.
+After this is done the money gets transferred to your account.

 ---